 Useful Driving Tips for This Mexico Road Trip Itinerary

 Plan to drive only during the day.

 With lots of speed bumps (more on that below) and very few street lights, the Yucatan peninsula is not an ideal place to drive at night.

-Luckily, this Yucatan road trip itinerary should make it fairly easy to drive during the day only–most days include only a couple hours of driving.
+Luckily, this Yucatan road trip itinerary should make it fairly easy to drive during the day only–most days include only a couple of hours of driving.

 Typically, someone will pump your gas for you.